 There's space for a single widget alongside the date, but I find this space too small to include anything more than a widget showing the current temperature.
 The area right below the time offers more space — enough for four square widgets, two larger ones or a mix and match of the two sizes.

-Top widget options include a calendar widget showing upcoming appointments, a widget that controls smart home devices via the Home app, a stock ticker and a News headline widget and one that shows you your progress in iOS 16’s new Fitness app.
+Top widget options include a calendar widget showing upcoming appointments, a widget that controls smart home devices via the Home app, a stock ticker, a News headline widget and one that shows you your progress in iOS 16’s new Fitness app.
 I find a Clock widget that tells me if I've got an alarm set particularly helpful for reminding me to set my alarm before I turn in for the night — especially since I can tap the widget to turn on an alarm without out having to unlock the phone and launch the clock app on my own.

 You can create multiple lock screens and switch between them at will, though instructions for doing so can only be found in the Wallpaper section of Settings.
 When your lock screen is active, just tap and hold on the photo — an array of the lock screens you've created will fan out and you can tap the one you want.
 There's also options for editing the current lock screen or creating a new one.
 If you're tired of a particular lock screen, just swipe up to reveal a delete button.